Have you ever wondered where the biggest lakes in Europe are? Let’s take a look.

 5. Rybinsk Reservoir, Russia − one of the biggest manmade European lakes

-Rybinsk Reservoir, informally known as the Rybinsk Sea, is a water reservoir on the Volga River in Russia.
+Rybinsk Reservoir, informally known as the Rybinsk Sea, is a water reservoir on the Volga River in Russia, which also has one of the world’s largest airports.

 The third Russian entry on our list, this lake has an area of 4,580 km² (1768.34 sq mi).
 At the time of its construction, this was the biggest manmade body of water on Earth.